 If we look beyond rooftops to ground mounted solar, getting 100% of our electricity from solar would require over 28,000 acres.
 While that’s just a fraction of Vermont’s total land mass (Vermont has 5.9 million acres of land and statewide mapping shows 342,480 acres of potential solar land), relying solely or primarily on one energy source creates additional problems for a stable, resilient grid.
 In addition, there has been some angst around the development of large solar arrays.

 The reality is that Vermont must support renewable generation from a diverse array of in-state sources.
 Solar and wind complement each other in a distributed, renewable grid.
 Often wind speeds pick up as the sun is setting and solar power is going offline – and the winter, when solar is producing the least, is windier than the summer.
-Building a variety of sizes and technologies will allow us to both create a distributed grid and take the best advantage of the solutions at hand.
+Building a variety of sizes and technologies will allow us to both create a distributed grid and take advantage of the best, most cost-effective solutions at hand.

 A: The environmental impacts of wind turbines are tiny compared to the impacts from fossil fuel extraction and generation.
 In addition, wind developers are held to high standards of environmental protection when developing a project.